getodk/collect/README.md

 RELEASE_KEY_ALIAS=key-alias
 RELEASE_KEY_PASSWORD=secure-alias-password
 ```

+Maintainers also have a `google-services.json` file in the `collect_app/src/odkCollectRelease` folder.
+The contents of the file are similar to the contents of `collect_app/src/google-services.json`.

-To generate official signed releases, you'll need the keystore file, the keystore passwords, a configured `secrets.properties` file, and then run `./gradlew assembleRelease`.
+To generate official signed releases, you'll need the keystore file, the keystore passwords, a configured `collect_app/secrets.properties` file, and a configured `collect_app/src/odkCollectRelease/google-services.json` file.
+Then run `./gradlew assembleOdkCollectRelease`.
 If successful, a signed release will be at `collect_app/build/outputs/apk`.

 ## Troubleshooting